 Sir John Hegarty on why brands are failing to build long-term relationships.
-Next year at ICE we plan to have two of the sharpest minds in creativity and purpose sharing their thoughts and opinions across the entire communication environment.
-So, we thought you would enjoy John’s observations on where and why we are falling short.
+We thought you would enjoy John’s observations on where and why we are falling short.

 Sir John Hegarty says brands’ obsession with promotion over creativity means they are not producing marketing that people love, which is effectively making the industry worse.
 Sir John Hegarty believes the rise of digital technology has led to brands’ obsession with “stalking” consumers rather than inspiring them, which is impacting their ability to build long-term relationships.